TrelisResearch/arc-agi-2025/itransformer/notes.md

 # iTransformer (iterative Transformer) Notes

 ## October 7th 2025
+### v2
+- remove embedding for step number
+- switch to back-prop after each segment, to encourage later steps to learn

 ### v1
 - remove learnable start token, so we just always start from black now.
 - ramp noise up to 50% of inputs, and at a 10% level; up from 10% of grids at a 5% level.